 - Reside within a geographic area to reach City Hall within 45 minutes, in accordance with Stockton Municipal Code Section 2.48.010(A) for all sworn public safety officers and all regular emergency personnel in the employ of the City.

 Types of Test

-Measures reading comprehension, mechanical and spatial aptitude, mathematics, and the ability to comprehend and learn firefighting material from written instructions.
+Measures reading comprehension, mechanical and spatial aptitude, mathematics, and ability to comprehend and learn firefighting material from written instructions.

 Oral Panel Interview

 Measures interpersonal relations, oral communication skills, judgment and analytical ability, and your motivation to be a firefighter.